zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-policy.md

 ---
 # Upgrade policies for Virtual Machine Scale Sets

-The upgrade policy of a Virtual Machine Scale Set determines how virtual machines can be brought up-to-date with the latest scale set model.
+The upgrade policy you choose can impact the overall service uptime of your Virtual Machine Scale Set.
+The available upgrade policy modes are: **automatic**, **manual**, and **rolling**.

 ## Upgrade policy modes

 Each Virtual Machine Scale Set has an **upgrade policy mode** which determines how instances are brought up to date with the latest scale set model.
-Scale set model changes include updates that need to be applied to each individual instance.
+Changes to the scale set model include updates that need to be applied to each individual instance.
 Some examples include:
 - Image reference upgrades
 - SKU changes
 - Add/ remove a data disk